-This information applies to DLP Level 1s bought directly from the Bach Centre in England, and taught in English, German or Italian.
+This information applies to Distance Learning Programmes (DLPs) bought directly from the Bach Centre in England: this includes the Level 2 DLP and the Level 1 DLPs in English, German and Italian.

-When we receive your application form we send you lesson 1 by email or post, depending on which you select, and any books you ordered by post.
+For the Level 1 DLP, when we receive your application form we send you lesson 1 by email or post, depending on which you selected, and any books you ordered by post.
 We also tell you the name of the Bach Foundation Registered Practitioner who will be your mentor.

-You send the completed lesson direct to your mentor.
-She will mark your work and send it back with a letter answering any questions you have asked about the course material.
+You email or post the completed first lesson direct to your mentor.
+She will mark your work and send it back with a letter or email answering any questions you have asked about the course material.
 She will also send you lesson two.

 When you send lesson two to your mentor you receive lesson three, and so on until you have finished the course.

-There are five lessons in the DLP.
-When you have completed the last lesson the mentor will notify us and we will arrange for a Bach Centre-approved Level 1 certificate to be issued to you.
+There are five lessons in the L1 DLP.
+When you have completed the last lesson the mentor will notify us and we will email you a Bach Centre-approved Level 1 certificate.

-We don’t offer the course on a web site, but you can send and receive lessons by email.
-Just tell us you want this when you book the course.
+We don’t at present offer the Level 1 DLP on a web site, but you can send and receive lessons by email.
+There is an option for this when you book the course.
 We will still send any books you order by post, of course.

-The course meets the course approval criteria that apply to all Bach Centre-approved Level 1 courses.
-Topics covered include:
+The Level 1 and Level 2 DLPs meet the course approval criteria that apply to all Bach Centre-approved courses.

 - an overview of all the remedies, including the traditional ‘rescue’ combinations